-Determining the correct size is extremely important for the correct conduct of the therapy.
+Determining the correct size is extremely important for conducting the treatment accurately.
 Please read and carefully follow the attached foot measurement charts for each product.
-It is recommended to take the measurement in the morning immediately after getting out of bed, when the legs are rested and there is no edema and swelling.
-Most often, the socks of a preventive nature can be worn throughout the day, but a break must be given in the morning and evening.
-Be careful not to damage the structure of the sock with sharp jewelry on hands and clothing when fitting.
+It is recommended to measure in the morning immediately after getting out of bed when the legs are rested and there is no edema and swelling.
+Most often, the socks, given that they are preventative, can be worn throughout the day, but a break must be taken in the morning and evening.
+Be careful not to damage the structure of the sock while putting on, when wearing sharp hand jewelry.
 Albert Andre socks and tights from the 140 DEN series do not need an additional glove to put on.

 What length compression sock should I choose?

 The length of the compression product depends on the problem areas.
 It is good to keep in mind that you will need a product at least 2-5 centimeters higher than the problem area.
 The benefit of tights is that they won’t ride down and can be worn with a skirt or dress.
 Short socks are more suitable if you will mostly wear them with trousers.
-Long stockings, on the other hand, are chosen by women who still do not want to cover the belly.
+Long stockings, on the other hand, are chosen by women who prefer to not cover their stomachs.
 Short socks are also suitable for men.

 140 DEN Albert Andre Maternity Tights

-In our stores we offer an innovative product specially created for pregnant women.
+In our stores, we offer an innovative product specially created for pregnant women.
 The 140 DEN Maternity Tights are available in light compression from 8 to 18 mmHg.
-The higher level of compression (18 mmHg) is exerted at the ankle and gradually decreases up the leg to the inguinal crease where the compression is 8 mmHg.
-A special cut in the abdomen allows comfort without squeezing it.
+The higher level of compression (18 mmHg) is exercised on the ankle, and gradually decreases up the leg to the inguinal crease, where the compression is 8 mmHg.
+A special cut in the abdomen allows comfort without constricting it.
 Available in black and beige color.
 It relieves tired legs and is very pleasant to the skin.

 Contraindications and what to be careful about?